joanaBrit/tube-wise/client/README.md

 - Create user authentication for the token.
 - Debbuging and refacturing some parts code logic.
 - Login and register fields.
+- Installed Material UI and addet to the form.
 5. Token Storage:
 -
 6. Protected Routes: